HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 # Motivation
 [motivation]: #motivation

-The user gains the ability to consult and interact with Nano Contract in a portable way, using the wallet-mobile, but also gains the ability to extend its usage by connecting to dapps using Wallet Connect.
+Users gains the ability to consult and interact with Nano Contract in a portable way, using the wallet-mobile, but also gains the ability to extend its usage by connecting to dapps using Wallet Connect.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation